Orientation to Willingness

 Background

 However, recognizing that there was almost certainly a «Willingness Domain» with all the structures and complexity of the other domains posed a daunting challenge.
-Like the study of the Change-RL3, the study of Willingness-RL7 was repeatedly postponed.
+Like the study of Change-RL3, the study of Willingness-RL7 was repeatedly postponed.

 The Change Domain was systematically investigated during 2022-2025 and much of it was posted in 2024-2026.
 Provisional formulations in the Architecture Room were then reviewed and corrected as appropriate.